M7OCM/890/README.md

 **LATEST**

-M7OCM v2.1.7 PCB 2.0 Firmware based on Open Edition Firmware Community [OEFWCOM](https://github.com/OEFW-community/RT-890-custom-firmware)
+M7OCM v2.1.8 PCB 2.0 Firmware based on Open Edition Firmware Community [OEFWCOM](https://github.com/OEFW-community/RT-890-custom-firmware)

 ![20240629_075802](https://github.com/M7OCM/890/assets/128899149/a1825ad8-0101-4fce-be5f-2a7ebda08b4c)

-1 bin file for PCB 2.0 only - don't use the PCB 2.1 version!
+PCB 2.0 only - don't use the PCB 2.1 version!
 All bin files are now in the binary branch.

-UI changes, channel digits moved to more appropriate location, scan resume times adjusted: carrier 5.5s/time 2.5s.
+AM enhancements, UI changes, channel digits moved to more appropriate location, scan resume times adjusted: carrier 5.5s/time 2.5s.
 Scan speed reduced to stock as everything works correctly that way.
 It can be increased by adjusting the countdown times in the firmware (see source files).
-The 2.0 PCB differs from the 2.1 PCB (and I expect more changes to 2.1 independant of this model firmware).
+The 2.0 PCB firmware differs from the 2.1 PCB firmware (and I expect more changes to 2.1 independant of this model firmware).
 With that in mind there is no makefile compile option to switch between hardware versions.
 Of course anyone can change this should they wish.

 This is a personal project for my use primarily.
 Unfortunately, I cannot accomodate feature requests due to time constraints - this is just a hobby I do for fun (joke).
 Its "as is".
 If you don't like it, or it doesn't perform to your expectations don't use it or join forces - fork your own version, modify mine or start from scratch; code freely available via the links below.